Kent PD Policy #16.150 - Unmanned Aerial Devices

 Personnel operating an UAS shall be mindful of privacy rights and absent a warrant or exigent circumstances shall not intentionally record or transmit images in any location where a person would have a reasonable expectation of privacy (e.g., inside house, fenced yard, enclosed area only visible from an elevated position).
 Operators and observers will take reasonable precautions to avoid inadvertently recording or transmitting images in violation of privacy rights.

 Officer Safety Tactical Applications - A UAS may be deployed in an effort to protect officers from unnecessary exposure to danger and minimize the risk of injury to bystanders, officers and suspects, and enhance the likelihood of bringing peaceful resolutions to potentially deadly incidents.
-Use of the UAS for these safety purposes should be limited to incidents involving violent felony suspects or involving persons who are emotionally or mentally debilitated and pose a risk of serious bodily injury or death to themselves or others.
+Use of the UAS for these safety purposes should be limited to incidents involving violent felony suspects, or involving persons who are emotionally or mentally debilitated and pose a risk of serious bodily injury or death to themselves or others, or those fleeing from police apprehension, or any situation requiring the capabilities of air support.
 Examples of these types of incidents include, but are not limited to, armed barricaded suspects, armed suicidal suspects, high risk search warrants, high risk violent offender apprehension, hostage situations and bomb threat/improvised explosive device investigations.
 These types of incidents will likely require remote manual operation of the UAS.
-Use of an UAS in this capacity must be authorized by someone the rank of commander or higher.

 Mutual Aid – Valley SWAT - Deployment of the UAS as part of mutual aid within our city limits to support a Valley SWAT operation is authorized as long as its use meets the standards for "Authorized Uses of UAS" listed above.
 Deployments inside buildings will be subject to the restrictions currently in place for deploying robots, pole cameras and other observation devices utilized by Valley SWAT, to include search warrant requirement.
 Use of an UAS in this capacity must be authorized by someone the rank of commander or higher.